- II. Applicable Rules and Definitions

 - The Provider shall allow the Department or its agent access to its facilities, records and employees for the purposes of monitoring this Agreement.
 The Department or its agent will monitor compliance with the conditions specified herein.
 However, for conditions specifically covered by accreditation standards, the Provider's current accreditation status with full compliance on all relevant standards (as submitted per section V.A.) of this agreement) is accepted by the Division of Mental Health in lieu of administrative and program monitoring requirements (per 405 ILCS 30/3).
 (Licensure and certification reviews per 59 Ill Admin Code 115 and 132 will continue to provide deemed status as currently included.)

-- Performance Measures: The Provider shall allow all provider data for performance outcome measures to be available at the request of the Department.
+- Performance Measures: The Provider shall provide all provider data for performance outcome measures at the request of the Department.

 - Data and Data Security

 - The Provider shall adhere to DHS policies and procedures for submitting data to the Department and for maintaining data security for all data submitted to, or received from, the Department.

 - The Provider shall have policies and practices which reflect formal mechanisms, which ensure the outreach toward, and participation of individuals, their families, and/or other interested parties in the planning, development, delivery, and evaluation of and satisfaction with clinical services.